 If there’s anything that proves this in spades, it’s the so-called campus rape crisis and the excesses of Me Too.
 For if it were true that women are “just like men” in their ability to disentangle sex and emotion, why would campus flings and office dalliances become a cause for the courts rather than a welcome ride?

-It’s not just our sexuality that confirms the disparate natures of women and men.
-Parenting proves it in spades.
+It’s not just our sexuality that confirms the disparate natures of women and men—parenting proves it in spades.
 Once a baby arrives, a woman’s nurturing gene almost always kicks in.
-Providing for her child emotionally is her first instinct, which is why going back to work so soon is heart-wrenching for mothers.
+Providing for her child emotionally is her first instinct, which is why going back to work too soon is heart-wrenching for mothers.

 A father’s reaction is different: his first instinct is to support the family financially.
 It is not his sole contribution, but it’s first on his list.
 Simply put, that men and women may both be capable of performing identical tasks doesn’t mean they want to do them with equal fervor.
 Desire matters.

 3. The Biological Clock Isn’t Real